BayanAbualhaj/reading-notes201/class10.md

 3. logging data in the console :The console helps narrow down the area in which the error is located, so you can try to find the exact error.

+* ***event handeling*** :
+1. Select t he element
+node(s) you want the
+script to respond to.
+2. Indicate which event on
+the selected node(s) will
+trigger the response.
+3. State the code you want
+to run when the event
+occurs.